lindbergan/flickpicker/README.md

 # FlickPicker

-FlickPicker is a android based app, a social network and an rating and movierecomendations engine.
+FlickPicker is a android based app, a social network and an rating and movierecommendations engine.
 A project made by Chalmers University of Technology students in course: **TDA367 - Object-oriented programming project**

 ##### Group 22: